AshimZed/AshimZed/README.md

 - **Other Certifications:** ITILⓇ Foundation, Linux Essentials

 ## Professional Experience
+**Salesforce Administrator, Solution Specialist | City of Garland (April 2025 - Present)**
+- Partner with business units to gather requirements, remediate processes, and translate needs into Salesforce solutions, ensuring alignment between stakeholders and technical teams.
+- Collaborate with external implementation partners to design and validate Salesforce solutions, applying deep platform expertise to maintain technical efficacy and scalability.
+- Contribute to testing cycles, identifying defects, and validating functionality before handoff to business units for UAT.
+- Develop Lightning Web Components (LWCs) to streamline business processes, significantly reducing the time required for routine tasks in legacy CRM workflows.
+- Engineer offline LWCs leveraging GraphQL to overcome Salesforce Field Service limitations, extending functionality beyond native platform constraints.
+- Implement Lightning Message Service (LMS) to enable responsive, cross-component communication and deliver a seamless user experience.

+**Salesforce Development Instructor | Cloud Code Academy (January 2025 - Present)**
+- Design and develop 36+ hours of structured curriculum to equip aspiring developers with the skills and knowledge needed to pass the Salesforce Platform Developer I certification exam, enhancing their proficiency in Apex, SOQL, and Lightning Web Components.
+- Collaborate with senior leadership and fellow instructors to gather feedback and refine curriculum content, ensuring lessons align with industry standards, maintain instructional quality, and continuously improve learner outcomes.

 **Talent Developer | SkillStorm (July 2024 - January 2025)**
 - Facilitated upskilling for individuals in Salesforce Administration and Development, including comprehensive instruction on courses like _ADX201: Essentials for New Lightning Experience Administrators_.
 - Explored and applied effective strategies to improve knowledge retention, engagement, and classroom management by reviewing industry articles, resources, and best practices.